-Wisdom tooth extraction is a common procedure.
+Wisdom is a common procedure.
 Although the idea of having a permanent tooth removed is unpleasant at any age, it is sometimes unavoidable.
 When it comes to the last set of molars, called the wisdom teeth, there are many common myths about them.
 These misconceptions can prevent people from getting the dental care they require.

 Common myths and facts